ZiyadSariAA/FINAL-LAB-CPIT405/README.md

 # Final Lab Bookmark Mamagment app

 A web application that helps users manage their bookmarks efficiently.
 Users can add, view, update, and delete bookmarks through an intuitive interface.
-The project integrates a React frontend with a PHP backend and MariaDB database for seamless functionality.
+The project integrates a React frontend with a PHP backend and MariaDB database for seamless functionality.It was developed with React on the frontend and PHP with MariaDB on the backend.

 ## Functions
 Add Bookmarks: Save links with a name and description.